 # c.
 How is the RRR calibrated and what does it indicate?

 The RepRisk Rating ranges from AAA to D:

 AAA, AA, A denotes low ESG risk exposure

-BBB, BB, B denotes moderate ESG risk exposure
+BBB, BB, B denotes medium ESG risk exposure

 CCC, CC, C denotes high ESG risk exposure

 D denotes very high ESG risk exposure

 # a.
 What is the UNGC Violator Flag?